monalizadsg/my-budgetapp/README.md

 ### Tech stack:
 - Create-React-App for bootstrapping the project
-- Material UI as component framework
+- Material UI as component layout
 - React-router-dom for routing
 - Axios for HTTP requests

 ### Features
 - User authentication
 - Transactions - Add transactions with description, amount, date, and category.
-Track expenses/incomes on weekly, monthly and yearly basis.
+- Filter transactions - Track expenses/incomes on weekly, monthly and on a custom basis.
+- Pagination - Display 10 transactions only per page.
 - Categories
 - Budgets - Set a budget for each categories by period (Weekly, Monthly, Yearly).
+- Filter budgets - Track budget on weekly, monthly and yearly basis.

 ### Future Enhancement